SWIFTSIM/emulator/paper/paper.md

 discrepancy structures.

-`swift-emulator` is currently being used for two of the flagship simulation projects using the SWIFT simulation code, ranging accros five orders of magnitude in mass resolution.
+`swift-emulator` is currently being used for two of the flagship simulation projects using the SWIFT simulation code, ranging across five orders of magnitude in mass resolution.
 The package is being used to allow modern simulations to reporduce key observations with high accuracy.